MicrosoftDocs/windows-ai-docs/docs/models.md

 - Apps can use image manipulation models to intelligently modify images, erase or add subjects, upscale, or generate new content.
 - Apps can use predictive diagnostic models to help identify and predict issues and help guide the user or do it for them.

-### Use AI-backed APIs?
-What is the difference between an AI-backed API that runs a model locally versus in the cloud?

-Some of the scenarios in which apps leverage an ML model can be enabled with [**AI-backed APIs**](apis.md) that abstract away the underlying ML model.
-This might also be referred to as "Applied AI", as it does not require any hands-on building, training, or fine-tuning of a machine learning model.
-With an AI-backed API, the ML model is ready to use as-is, with no customizing or training on data specific to a particular use-case or company.
+### ML Models in AI-backed APIs

+The **Windows AI Fabric** knits together several ways of interacting with the operating system that utilize AI.
+This includes ready-to-use AI-backed features and APIs, which we call the **Windows AI Library**.
+See [Get started using AI-backed APIs in your Windows app](./apis/index.md) for guidance on these ready-to-use features and APIs that support some of the scenarios listed above.

+The Windows AI Library models run locally, directly on the Windows device, though you may also choose to use a cloud-based model via a ready-to-use API.
+Whether they are running a local or in the cloud, these APIs abstract away the underlying ML model so that you don't have to do any optimizing, formatting, or fine-tuning.

+You may, however, want to find your own ML model to use locally on Windows.
+You may need to optimize this model so that it will run correctly on Windows devices or [fine-tune](fine-tuning.md) a model so that it is trained with your own customized data specific to your particular use-case or company.
+This article will cover some of the concepts, tools, and open source libraries to help guide you through this process.

-## Small versus Large Language Models
+## Running a Small Language Model locally versus a Large Language Model in the cloud

 **Small Language Models (SLMs)** are designed to be compact and efficient, often trained for specific tasks or domains on smaller datasets to allow for storing and running the model locally with a quicker inference performance time.
 SLMs are restricted in the amount of data used to train them, not providing as extensive knowledge or complex reasoning as a Large Language Model (LLM).
 However, SLMs can provide a more secure and cost-effective alternative to LLMs when used locally because they require less computational power to run and improved data privacy, by keeping your chat information securely local to your device.